AnabeatrizMacedo241/ClusteringNBAPlayers/README.md

 The `"Reserves"` and `"Bench Warmers"` were two really similar clusters.
 The first one has a little more time on the court and a slight point-per-game advantage.
 The second has basically no time on the court, but they are often called when the game is already done.

 The `"Role Players"` usually start every game and if they do not, they are the first option off the bench.
-They are able to put up some numbers every night, but they are mostly there to help to stretch the play and help the others get good shots.
+They are able to put up some numbers every night, but they are mostly there to help to stretch the play and help the others get good shots and adpat to necessary roles.

 The `"Defensive Big Men"` group is composed of players that are able to protect the rim and pressure their opponents.
 They also have interesting points and rebounds per game.
 This cluster has more Centers than any other position.

-The `"Key Player"` is a cluster filled with shooters and some players who can call plays.
+The `"Key Player"` is a cluster filled with players who can call plays.
 They are great at finding their teammates while also being able to find good shots for themselves.
 This cluster has many shooting and point guards.
+Usually, if they are not on court, the performance of the team falls.
+They are fundamental.

 The `"Rising Stars"` are the players who are on the way to becoming good threats in the NBA.
 Usually, their primary role is to support the stars of the team, but when needed they are able to take the lead and get some good stats that make them start every game.